aerosol/Tabula/README.md

 You can use `render_table` to return an `iolist` of the rendered data, if you wish not to write to stdout.

+Struct values will be printed using their string representation, provided `String.Chars` is implemented.
 If in doubt, please consult the tests.

 ## MaybeFutureFeatures